❓ FAQ

 Where do my donations go?

-First, to cover expenses of The Tea Stand, which are quite low.
-All of the tea is donated and we get around by bicycle, so we only spend money on cups, lids, propane, agave syrup, and other small items / improvements to our set up.
+First, to cover expenses of The Tea Stand.
+All of the tea that we serve is donated and we get around by bicycle, so our operating costs are quite low: cups, lids, fuel for our camping stove, agave syrup, and other small items / improvements to our setup.

-Second, to cover my cost of living, and thus make The Tea Stand financially sustainable long-term.
-Currently, I (Miles, the founder) live off personal savings and lead a low-cost lifestyle to make them last as long as possible.
-(Read my Privilege Statement for more on this!).
+Second, to cover my cost of living, and thus make The Tea Stand sustainable long-term.
+Currently, I live off personal savings and lead a low-cost lifestyle to make them last as long as possible.
+More on my background and privilege here!

-Our goal is to sustain The Tea Stand via the 🧧Membership program – via which individuals can make monthly donations and receive perks in exchange – and grants.
-By keeping the funding "behind-the-scenes," we can protect the non-transactional energy which is fundamental to The Tea Stand and its mission.
+Our goal is to sustain The Tea Stand via our membership program – via which individuals can make monthly donations and receive perks in exchange.
+By keeping the funding "behind-the-scenes," we can protect the anti-capitalist energy which is fundamental to The Tea Stand and its mission.

 How can I support The Tea Stand?

-1. Donate money!
-Join the 🧧Membership program for as little as $1/month and receive a variety of perks, like free stickers and issues of our zine, bōcha.
+- Donate money!
+Join the membership program for as little as $1/month and receive a variety of perks, like seasonal tea boxes and issues of our zine, bōcha.
 We also accept one time donations via Venmo.

-2. Donate tea!
+- Donate tea!
 All tea is welcome, so long as you know the ingredients.
-Reach out and we'll coordinate a pick-up.
+You can drop-off any tea you'd like to donate at one of our events.

-3. Donate time!
-Help us serve tea at a future event.
-We share volunteer opportunities via our Instagram story.
+- Donate time!
+Help us serve tea at a future event – we share volunteer opportunities via our Instagram and newsletter.
+Or reach out to plan a collab!

 What inspired this project?